-For complaints for which no process is prescribed in an official SFA policy, the following guidelines should be followed:
+Follow these guidelines for complaints in which no process is prescribed in an official HOP policy.

 The first step for resolving most conflicts is to contact the specific person or department most directly connected with the issue at hand.
-It may be helpful to review information on policies and processes that govern most student complaints.
+It may be helpful to review information on the Dean of Students Office policies and processes that govern most student complaints.

 In-state students not satisfied with the outcome of the institutional appeals process may file a complaint with SFA’s authorizing agency, the Texas Higher Education Coordinating Board.
 Details on this process can be found on THECB’s State Authorization Reciprocity Agreement page.